drxc00/bob/README.md

   -s, --staleness           The staleness of the scan (default "0") -n, --node                Scan node_modules directories -g, --git                 Scan git repositories
+  -c, --no-cache            Disable caching
 ```

 #### Examples

 ```
-bob scan                                        # Scans the current directory, staleness defaults to 0, node flag defaults to true bob scan --git                                  # Scans the current directory, staleness defaults to 0, git flag defaults to true bob scan --node "<directory>"                   # Scans the specified directory, staleness defaults to 0, node flag defaults to true bob scan --git "<directory>"                    # Scans the specified directory, staleness defaults to 0, git flag defaults to true bob scan --node "<directory>" -s 1d             # Scans the specified directory and sets the staleness to 1 day, node flag defaults to true bob scan --git "<directory>" -s 1d              # Scans the specified directory and sets the staleness to 1 day, git flag defaults to true bob scan --node "<directory>" --staleness 1d    # Scans the specified directory and sets the staleness to 1 day, node flag defaults to true bob scan --git "<directory>" --staleness 1d     # Scans the specified directory and sets the staleness to 1 day, git flag defaults to true
+bob scan                                                # Scans the current directory, staleness defaults to 0, node flag defaults to true bob scan --git                                          # Scans the current directory, staleness defaults to 0, git flag defaults to true bob scan --node "<directory>"                           # Scans the specified directory, staleness defaults to 0, node flag defaults to true bob scan --git "<directory>"                            # Scans the specified directory, staleness defaults to 0, git flag defaults to true bob scan --node "<directory>" -s 1d                     # Scans the specified directory and sets the staleness to 1 day, node flag defaults to true bob scan --git "<directory>" -s 1d                      # Scans the specified directory and sets the staleness to 1 day, git flag defaults to true bob scan --node "<directory>" --staleness 1d            # Scans the specified directory and sets the staleness to 1 day, node flag defaults to true bob scan --git "<directory>" --staleness 1d             # Scans the specified directory and sets the staleness to 1 day, git flag defaults to true bob scan --node "<directory>" --staleness 1d -no-cache  # Scans the specified directory and sets the staleness to 1 day, node flag defaults to true, and disables caching

 ```

 This retuns a table of the node_modules directories and their size and staleness.